Feyerabend/cc/ch07/addition/signals/README.md

 components.
 The projects at the end of the section make each of these ideas tangible with runnable code.

+> [!NOTE] It is recommended to work in a virtual environment when using Python.

 ### 1. Introduction